CarlosEIDV/Urban-Grocers-QA-Engineer/README.md

 # Urban-Grocers-QA-Engineer
-I made test trials using postman on a privated website and having logic results as website answers.
+I made test trials using postman on a privated website and having logic results as website response.